Raghulrook/Ineuron-Assignment/README.md

 ```
 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.

+`We can update it by using two method`

+`1 - By Changing the tuple to list and adding the value in list then changing the list to tuple again`

+`2 - By adding Tuple to a tuple` - i.e;
 ```python
 Aoo = ()#empty tuple
 print("Empty Data Type Of Aoo -",type(Aoo))#Check type